 Autism in girls may just be harder to recognize

-In a new study conducted by Leiden University, researchers studied the behavior of girls and boys with autism.
-They found that girls with autism have an enhanced social skills compared to boys, making it harder to recognize.
+In a new study conducted by Leiden University, researchers studied the behavior of girls and boys with ASD.
+They found that girls with autism have enhanced social skills compared to boys, making it harder to recognize.
 This makes the researchers think that autism manifests itself differently depending on gender.

-This explains why girls with autism often fly under the radar.
+This explains why these kids often fly under the radar.
 One of the main symptoms of autism is issues with social cues–but girls with autism seem to not struggle with this as much.
 While they may be stronger in this area, it doesn’t mean they aren’t struggling to form meaningful relationships or having other issues in other areas.

 This study shows that more research needs to be poured into autism in girls.
 Many more girls could be suffering from autism than we currently believe.
-Unless we give more attention to this subject, girls with autism will continue to go unnoticed.
+Unless we give more attention to this subject, these kids will continue to go unnoticed.

 If you believe your daughter is seriously struggling with autism or a mental health issue, it’s essential to reach out to a professional for further guidance.